edgexfoundry/edgex-docs/docs_src/microservices/application/GeneralAppServiceConfig.md

     | SkipCertVerify | false**       | Indicates if the certificate verification should be skipped  |
     | SecretPath | blank**       | Name of the path in secret provider to retrieve your secrets.
 Must be non-blank. |
     | AuthMode | blank**       | Indicates what to use when connecting to the broker.
 Must be one of "none", "cacert" , "usernamepassword", "clientcert". <br />If a CA Cert exists in the SecretPath then it will be used for all modes except "none". |

+!!! note
+        `Authmode=cacert` is only needed when client authentication (e.g. `usernamepassword`) is not required, but a CA Cert is needed to validate the broker's SSL/TLS cert.

 === "Application Settings"